wbalmer/petitRADTRANS/docs/content/installation.rst

 Windows 10 and 11 instructions
 _____________________

-The installation of pRT on Windows machines, just as in the Linux case, requires C and Fortran compilers.
+The installation of pRT on Windows machines, just as in the Linux/Mac case, requires C and Fortran compilers.
 Those can be obtained from, for example, `MSYS2 <https://www.msys2.org/>`_ or `Visual Studio <https://visualstudio.microsoft.com/>`_.
 The installation process is otherwise the same as in Linux.

 **Important note:** `MultiNest <https://github.com/JohannesBuchner/MultiNest>`_ retrievals, that are used by default in pRT, will not work as is on Windows.
 This is because MultiNest requires the LAPACK and OpenMPI libraries to function.
 Installing LAPACK on Windows can be a `tedious process <https://icl.utk.edu/lapack-for-windows/lapack/>`_, and OpenMPI support on Windows `has been discontinued <https://www.open-mpi.org/software/ompi/v1.6/ms-windows.php>`_, meaning that it is not possible to run MultiNest retrievals in parallel, increasing significantly computation times.
 This can be overcome by using WSL (see below).